Get Maintouch

 Building Entity Authority Across the Web

 AI systems treat your brand as a distinct entity with attributes and relationships.
-This recognition compounds over time and creates lasting advantages in AI search visibility.
+That recognition compounds over time and creates lasting advantages in AI search visibility.
+Build it by working three levers in parallel:

-Entity authority starts with consistency.
-Keep your brand descriptions, service definitions, and leadership information identical across every property where AI systems train.
-Google Business Profile, LinkedIn, Crunchbase, industry directories, Wikipedia, and review sites all need to tell the same story.
+- Consistency across properties.
+Keep brand descriptions, service definitions, and leadership info identical on Google Business Profile, LinkedIn, Crunchbase, industry directories, Wikipedia, and review sites.

-The goal is repetition across independent sources.
-AI systems gain confidence in entity attributes when multiple unrelated sources report the same information about who you are and what you do.
+- Repetition across independent sources.
+AI systems gain confidence in entity attributes when multiple unrelated outlets report the same information about who you are and what you do.

 Content Freshness and Update Velocity

-AI systems cite newer content.
-Updated pieces from the last 90 days get picked up more often than older ones, even when the info stays accurate.
+AI systems prefer newer content.
+Pieces refreshed in the last 90 days get picked up more often than older ones, even when the underlying information hasn't changed.

-You can't publish once and walk away.
-Top GEO content needs updates every three months.
-Open your best pieces, swap in fresh stats, update examples, and add recent developments.
-Change your publish date in metadata to signal the refresh.
+So you can't publish once and walk away.
+Open your top pages every quarter, swap in fresh stats, update the examples, add recent developments, and bump the publish date in metadata so the refresh actually registers.

 Submit indexing requests right after you update.
 Don't wait for the next crawl.
 AI crawlers work like search crawlers, so faster indexing means faster citation potential.